priyanshiiguptaaa/PriyanshiGupta/README.md

 ---

 <div align="center">
-  Made with ❤️ by Priyanshi Gupta
+  Made with ❤️ by Pri
 </div>